Melvin Price Federal Building and U.S. Courthouse

 East St. Louis, IL 62201-2954

 The Melvin Price Federal Building and U.S. Courthouse is located in the central business district of East St. Louis.
-The courthouse was named after former U.S. Rep. Charles Melvin Price.
-The latest GSA/Gallup tenant customer satisfaction survey (2012) resulted in an 85% "more than satisfied" rating (four or five on a five-point scale).
+The courthouse was named after former U.S. Representative Charles Melvin Price.
+The latest GSA tenant customer satisfaction survey (2012) resulted in an 85% "more than satisfied" rating (four or five on a five-point scale).

 Parking and Public Transportation There is no on-site parking at the Price Courthouse.
 Parking is available in a leased lot adjacent to the building.
 Public transportation is available via train and bus, with stops for both located one block from the building.
 See the St. Louis Metro website for schedule and fare information.

 Key Tenants Major tenants include the U.S. District and Bankruptcy courts.
 Other tenants include the U.S. Attorneys, Magistrate, Marshals Service, Probation, and Public Defender.

 History and Architectural Features The 67,757-square-foot courthouse was built in 1910 in the Greek Revival, Roman Revival, and Federal styles of architecture.
 It rises three stories above grade and includes one floor below.
 In 1988, a 77,862-square-foot annex was added to the rear of the building.
 The annex atrium features skylights and an exposed roof-supporting truss system.
 The exterior of the building is constructed from gray Indiana limestone.